 A student is truant if unexcused absences total ten (10) or more school days in a school year.
-If truant, the student will be referred to the Macomb ISD Truancy Office, which may lead to a referral to the Macomb County Prosecutor's Office.
+If truant, the student is referred to the Wayne County Prosecutor's Erase Truancy Program.
 The principal may act as the school's attendance officer or delegate that duty.
 The school's attendance officer investigates possible school attendance violations and takes other necessary actions to enforce the compulsory education laws.